 Not everyone is in tune with their emotions enough to know they need to take a mental health day from work.

 Even if they are, new research shows that more than half of employed Americans would be nervous to take a day off for mental health reasons because they believe an employer will think less of them.
-Unfortunately, the consequences of employees going hard until they are on the verge of quitting or a mental breakdown is real.
+Unfortunately, the consequences of employees going hard until they are on the verge of quitting or having a mental breakdown are real.
 The cost is expensive to both employees and employers.